 It's wise counsel and something that applies to both saints and sports, apparently, as Young says, "The greatest locker rooms in football, the ones that go to championships, live [by this] famous quote."

-Quotes from prophets on popular television didn't stop there.
-Earlier this year CBS's Criminal Minds, a TV drama fraught with graphic violence that delves into the twisted psyches of criminals, unexpectedly quoted James E. Faust.
+But quotes from prophets on popular television doesn't stop there.
+In 2016 CBS's Criminal Minds, a TV drama fraught with graphic violence that delves into the twisted psyches of criminals, unexpectedly quoted James E. Faust.

 The quote appears near the end of the episode, around 39 minutes in: "The influence of a mother in the lives of her children is beyond calculation."

 Image from Wikimedia Commons

 Hilary Clinton quoted Sister Rosemary M. Wixom in an exclusive article written for the Deseret News, saying, "As Sister Rosemary M. Wixom once said, 'As individuals we are strong.
 Together, with God, we are unstoppable.'
 Sister Wixom is right, and she’s not alone.
 Generations of LDS leaders, from Joseph Smith and Brigham Young to Gordon Hinckley and Thomas Monson, have noted the infinite blessings we have received from the Constitution of the United States."

 Latter-day Saints tuning in to Today in April 2018 may have seen a familiar name flash across their screen—Camilla E. Kimball, wife of President Spencer W. Kimball.

 During the show's "Words of Wisdom" segment, hosts Hoda Kotb and Kathie Lee Gifford discussed Sister Kimball's famous quote, “Never suppress a generous thought."
 But this was not the first time Kotb and Gifford have referenced this quote, having mentioned it in a New York Daily News article focused on spreading kindness and making service a trending topic.